 4. You’re Texting Every Day

 It takes a lot of effort to keep a text conversation going.
 Plus, it seems like most people resort to ghosting these days.
-So, if someone is putting in that time, chances are they're really into you.
-If you've got a good rapport going over text, that's something to enjoy, but make an effort to meet up more in person to gauge whether the relationship is the real deal.
+So, if someone is putting in that time, chances are you are more than just friends with benefits.
+If you've got a good rapport going over text, that's something to enjoy, but make an effort to meet up more to gauge your compatibility in person.

 5. You’ve Confided in Each Other

 People usually only share personal information with others when they're comfortable with them.
 If someone you're dating has told you about a hardship they're facing, that's a sign that they trust you enough to see you as a potential partner.
-If they've been there for you during difficult times, that's also a great sign of kindness and care in the connection.
+If they've been there for you during difficult times or want to have talks about the future, that's also a great sign of kindness and care in the connection.

 6. They’ve Shared Their Intentions for a Relationship